 – Make sure all candles are blown out before going to bed.

-– Keep candles on a sturdy surface away from the reach of children.
+– Keep candles on a sturdy surface away from the reach of children. - Christmas Tree

 While Christmas tree fires are not common, once they do occur, they are extremely hard to stop.
 This is due to the tree’s unique ability to pull in oxygen due to their structural characteristics.
 1 in 4 winter fires are caused by a heat source being placed too close to a Christmas tree, according to the National Fire Protection Association.
 It has also been recorded that 1 out of every 52 house fires caused by Christmas trees result in death.